Py4SHS

 A week of intensive Python training for all your humanities project.

-4th-8th september, Campus du Saulcy, Metz, France.
+25th-29th August 2025, Campus du Saulcy, Metz, France.

 Register